tudat-team/tudat-space/docs/source/_src_user_guide/state_estimation/observation_simulation.rst

 A user may also manually load any external data source into Tudat-compatible observation types.
 This can be done using the :func:`~tudatpy.numerical_simulation.estimation.single_observation_set` function, which allows a user to manually specify all the required raw data for an observation.
-A list of these observation sets can then be used to construt an :class:`~tudatpy.numerical_simulation.estimation.ObservationCollection` object.
+A list of these observation sets can then be used to construct an :class:`~tudatpy.numerical_simulation.estimation.ObservationCollection` object.